Federal Employee's Compensation Act (Worker's Compensation Benefits)

 A decision denying an application for reconsideration cannot be the subject of another application for reconsideration.
 The only review for this type of decision is an appeal to the ECAB.

 Final decisions of OWCP may also be appealed to the ECAB.
 However, certain types of final decisions cannot be appealed to the ECAB, including: decisions concerning the amounts payable for medical services, decisions concerning exclusion and reinstatement of medical providers, and denials of subpoenas independent of the appeal of the underlying decision.
 Review by the ECAB is limited to the evidence of record; no new evidence may be submitted.
-Request for review by the ECAB must be made within 90 days from the date of the decision (180 days for those living in foreign countries other than Canada) to the Employees’ Compensation Appeals Board, U.S. Department of Labor, Room S-5220, 200 Constitution Ave.
-N.W., Washington, DC 20210, phone (866) 487-2365, fax (202) 693-6367, online www.dol.gov/appeals.
+Request for review by the ECAB must be made within 180 days from the date of the decision at www.dol.gov/ecab/welcome.html or to the Employees’ Compensation Appeals Board, U.S. Department of Labor, Room S-5220, 200 Constitution Ave.
+N.W., Washington, DC 20210, phone (866) 487-2365.
 If you request a hearing or reconsideration by OWCP as indicated above, the period within which you may request review by the ECAB will run from the date of any later decision by OWCP.
 Detailed rules are at 20 CFR 501.
 Decisions of the ECAB are final and may not be appealed to federal or state courts.
 See www.dol.gov/ecab/appeal-info.htm.